MANGROVE AND THE BENEFITS

-The old sediments underneath Mangrove not only store carbon components from the tree itself, it also traps the carbon compounds from the mountains and rivers.
+The old sediments underneath Mangrove not only store carbon components from the tree itself, but it also traps the carbon compounds from the mountains and rivers.

-Because the soil is anoxic the CO2 is not oxidized and released by micro organisms and therefore the CO2 is stored for as long as the tree is alive.
+Because the soil is anoxic the CO2 is not oxidized and released by microorganisms and therefore the CO2 is stored for as long as the tree is alive.

 WHAT HAPPENS IF THE TREE DIES?